Entangling Power and Its Deviation: A Quantitative Analysis on Input-State Dependence and Variability in Entanglement Generation: Summary

 To demonstrate the utility of this framework, we applied it to several representative families of two-qubit gates, including controlled-unitary (CU), $\mathrm{SWAP}^\alpha$, and $\mathrm{iSWAP}$ gates, as well as general SU($4$) unitaries.
 For the CU and $\mathrm{SWAP}^\alpha$ families, both EP and EPD admit closed-form expressions and vary proportionally with gate parameters, yielding constant EP-to-EPD ratios.
 Notably, the ratio is larger for $\mathrm{SWAP}^\alpha$ gates, indicating stronger input-state sensitivity despite lower average entanglement.
 In contrast, the $\mathrm{iSWAP}$ family exhibits a nonlinear EP--EPD relationship.
 Although its maximal EP and EPD match those of the CU gates, the non-uniform entanglement distribution reflects a richer dependence on input states.
 This difference underscores that the two-qubit gates with similar EP can exhibit fundamentally distinct entangling behaviors---something captured only through EPD.
 Extending the analysis to the full SU($4$) space, we visualized the global EP--EPD structure using the KAK decomposition.
 This affirmed the nontrivial trade-off landscape: the gates maximizing EP do not coincide with those maximizing EPD, and no two-qubit gate optimizes both.
-These findings confirm our central result: entanglement generation inherently involves a trade-off between strength and uniformity, as formalized in {\bf Theorems~\ref{thm:1}} and {\bf \ref{thm:2}}.
+These findings confirm our central result: entanglement generation inevitably exhibits input-state dependence, and EP must be complemented by EPD to characterize both strength and variability (see {\bf Theorem~\ref{thm:1}} and {\bf \ref{thm:2}}).
 This analysis positions EPD not as a secondary refinement, but as a fundamental metric that complements EP.